Product Search

 What does a loop system cost?

 Loop systems vary in cost, depending on the size and construction of the room.
-Small installations may cost $1,500-$3,500.
-Typical installation costs for larger venues such as auditoriums, senior centers, churches, etc. are $5,000-$15,000.
-Considering the cost of a good set of hearing aids is around $6,000, the cost of a hearing loop is quite reasonable since it serves an unlimited number of people.
+Small installations may cost $2,500-$4,500.
+Typical installation costs for larger venues such as auditoriums, senior centers, churches, etc. are typically $5,000-$35,000, but may be more depending on size and construction.
+A large performing arts venue may run $75,000 – $150,000.
+Considering the cost of a good set of hearing aids is around $6,000-$8,000, the cost of a hearing loop is quite reasonable since it serves an unlimited number of people – it is not limited by the number of headsets available.

 Commercial loop installations vary from building to building, depending on construction, floor coverings, electrical interference, size, etc. A customized quote will be provided for each building and our professional installers will typically complete the installation in a couple of days.
 We can also provide design, equipment and detailed installation instructions for those venues outside our service area.
-A professional installation is a must to ensure a quality system with even sound across the room.
+A professional installation is a must to ensure a quality system with even sound across the room and conformance with IEC 60118-4.

 How is a loop installed?